Episodes

 https://open.spotify.com/show/4q7bHKIROH98o0vJbXLamB?si=5ffbdc04d6d44ecb

-(05:06 - 16:21) - The Paralell Universe, featuring reviews of albums by The baby Seals and Kurt Vile
+(06:34 - 20:35) - The Parallel Universe, featuring reviews of albums by Priests and Blood Incantation

 Join our Curmudgeonly Community today! facebook.com/groups/curmudgeonrock